People who have abusive and violent partners always have the right and the option to file a domestic violence order application.

 Duration of the Final ADVO

-- If ADVO is made before 28 March 2020 – A final ADVO lasts for the period of time that the court specifies.
+- ADVOs made before 28 March 2020 – A final ADVO lasts for the period of time that the court specifies.
 The AVO will be in effect for a full year from the date it was made unless the Court specifies a different duration.

-- If ADVO is made after 28 March 2020 – If the Court did not specify a time frame, the final ADVO will last for the life of the order, which is two years.
+- ADVOs made after 28 March 2020 – If the Court did not specify a time frame, the final ADVO will last for the life of the order, which is two years.

-- you or the police officer have asked for an indefinite ADVO
+- You or the police officer has asked for an indefinite ADVO

-- the defendant was 18 years old when at the time of the application.
+- The defendant was 18 years old at the time of the application

 Protection for Other Family Members